Measurement-altered Ising quantum criticality: Discussion and outlook

-In the cases with $\tilde X$-basis ancilla measurements, we further proposed a new method for detecting non-trivial effects of measurements on Ising quantum criticality that altogether eschews the requirement of post-selection.
+In the cases with $\tilde X$-basis ancilla measurements, we further proposed a new post-selection-free method for detecting non-trivial effects of measurements on Ising quantum criticality.
 Here we exploited the fact that $\tilde X$-basis measurement outcomes factorize into two symmetry sectors depending on the value of the generator $\tilde G = \prod_j \tilde X_j \in \pm 1$ of the global $\mathbb{Z}_2$ symmetry for the ancilla.
 Although $\tilde G$ is a non-local operator, its eigenvalue for any outcome $\ket{\tilde s}$ follows trivially given measurements of $\tilde X_j$ for each ancilla site; one can, in turn, average critical-chain observables over measurement outcomes separately within each symmetry sector.
 We found analytically that the \emph{difference} in averages between the two sectors (normalized by the difference in probability for accessing the sectors) encodes measurement effects on Ising criticality that survive in the thermodynamic limit.
 Strikingly, such ratios evaluated for one- and two-point spin correlations mimic the behavior predicted for uniform post-selection outcomes by our perturbative defect-line framework, as recovered also in our simulations.
 The practical catch is that the ratio involves a numerator and denominator that individually decay to zero as the system size increases.
-It would thus be valuable to understand the effects of measurement errors and decoherence on this quantity to address its suitability for experimental application.
-More broadly, might analogous factorization into symmetry sectors prove useful for taming the post-selection problem in other measurement-induced phenomena?